 Balance bikes are small, lightweight pedal-free bikes carefully adapted to small hands and bodies making them ideal for first-time riders as young as 18 months old.
+The great thing about balance bikes is the simplicity of their design – there are no moving parts to catch little figures.

 Initially, children learn to sit on the balance bike and push themselves along with their feet, using their body weight to control and steer the bike.
 Once confident, the next step is to gradually push and glide – lifting feet off the floor to make the most of the momentum.